Camping With Multiple Dogs – Tips and Tricks

 Dealing with Emergencies

-- Bandages and gauze for cuts and scrapes
+- Bandages and gauze for cuts

-- Tweezers for removing ticks or splinters
+- Tweezers for ticks or splinters

-- Hydrogen peroxide for cleaning wounds
+- Hydrogen peroxide to clean wounds

-- Antibiotic ointment for preventing infection
+- Antibiotic ointment to fight infection

-- Dog-safe pain relievers (prescribed by our vet)
+- Dog-safe pain meds (from our vet)

-- Eye wash for flushing out dirt or debris
+- Eye wash for dirt or debris

 Respecting Wildlife and the Environment